francisco-rojas/csv_converter/README.md

     $ gem install csv_converter

-## Usage

-TODO: Write usage instructions here

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Currently, the library is stable.
+I believe it supports the most common use cases so most likely the code won't be updated very frequently.
+However, if you have any feature requests or find a bug feel free to open a github issue and I will reply as soon as I can.

+- for **feature requests** please use the **enhancement** label.
+- for **bugs** please use the **bugs** label.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/csv_converter.
+Bug reports and pull requests are welcome on GitHub at https://github.com/francisco-rojas/csv_converter

+## License

+MIT License.
+Copyright 2019 Francisco Rojas. https://github.com/francisco-rojas